onewbiek/Recorder-utils/README.md

 ## Intervals

 Current intervals are taken from POSIX and MPIIO layers.
 They are stored in the dataframe that return by the function ```build_offset_intervals```.
-The intervals contain I/O records and corresponding ```filename, rank, function, offset, size, start time, and end time```.
+The intervals contain I/O records and corresponding ```file_id, rank, function, offset, size, start time, and end time```.